 Since being founded in 2010, InQuire has worked to provide smart delivery solutions for its customers, often by taking responsibility for logistics operations as a whole.
 In most cases we can reduce our clients’ logistics costs by 20 to 40 percent, reduce the environmental impact of goods flows considerably, and improve drivers’ working conditions.

 As an independent player in the market, we develop optimal solutions and select the best carriers.
 At the heart of the business is IQPL – Intelligent Partner of Logistics – a model developed to manage our customers’ logistics as efficiently as possible.
 We believe this approach is unique in the industry, which is why we’ve also given it its own name – Delivery Chain Management.

 CLOSE CONTROL, LOW OVERHEADS

 IQPL – Intelligent Partner of Logistics – is the model that the whole business is based on and run according to.
 The model contains our methods, processes, and IT tools.
 By working according to a standardised model, we can develop and be efficient, flexible, and innovative.

-IQPL consists of eight processes and functions, broken down into various sub-areas at several levels.
+IQPL consists of nine processes and functions, broken down into various sub-areas at several levels.
 Each sub-area is standardised and can be combined in different ways, making the whole model flexible and adaptable.
 Each area is continuously developed as we identify opportunities for even better solutions.
 As IQPL is standardised and broken down into these components, changes are usually implemented very quickly.